naoshibaikyu/cyborgresistance/halloween.md

 %As soon as she places her hand on the wall, it rotates with the wall pushing her into the room behind it, restoring the bookshelf's origin placement.

-UlalaMolly: **[fallen on the ground]** A rotating bookshelf! **[she gets herself up and looks at the stairway ahead of her, noticing big footprints followed with footprints of someone being dragged]**
+UlalaMolly Shocked: **[fallen on the ground]** A rotating bookshelf! **[she gets herself up and looks at the stairway ahead of her, noticing big footprints followed with footprints of someone being dragged]**

-UlalaMolly Angry: Dimey must've been knocked unconcious as soon as he fell here.
+UlalaMolly Angry: Dimey must've been immediately attacked as soon as he got here.
 Shade Man or a minion of his must've been waiting for this trap to trigger.
-He's definitely been kidnapped.
+Going by the two set of footprints, he has definitely been kidnapped!

-UlalaMolly Sad: And up ahead is the staircase...
+UlalaMolly Shocked: And up ahead is the staircase...
 This likely leads to Shade Man's lair.

 %Molly takes another deep breath and begins walking forward cautiously.